 Well, of course there is.

-There can be only one truth about any given thing, there are not multiple truths for each thing in the world, the universe, or your life.
+There can be only one truth about any given thing, there are no multiple truths for each thing in the world, the universe, or your life.

 If there were, science itself could not exist.

-Now, I’m not saying at all that we as humans would like the truth, want to believe it or even believe it at all.
-In fact, many people know the truth about a certain thing and choose not to believe it or to go in a different direction.
+Now, I’m not saying that we, as humans, would like the truth, want to believe it, or even believe it at all.
+Many people know the truth about a certain thing and choose not to believe it or to go in a different direction.

 We let teachers bribe our kids in school by offering them candy if they do good and then disciplining them when they can’t sit down or concentrate after the sugar high hits them.

-We know it’s wrong and dangerous to do hard drugs, but millions of people do every day.
+We know it’s wrong and dangerous to take hard drugs, but millions of people do it every day.
 If this were not true, we would not have an opioid epidemic in this country.

-There can be only one truth about any one given thing.
+There can be only one truth about any given thing.